R&I Grant Request for Proposals

 - Proposals are submitted electronically online and should follow the format shown in the checklist below

 - A letter of support from a department chair (or dean, as appropriate, for regional campuses) is required, using provided template

 - A budget form including costs and brief justification is required.
-The award may be used for reasonable expenditures to achieve project goals, including, for example, undergraduate student help, GRA, course release, conference travel, consulting, materials and equipment.
-The Drake Institute R&I program does not fund indirect or overhead costs.
+The award may be used for reasonable expenditures to achieve project goals.
+See "Checklist" Item 5 below for details on budget allowances and restrictions.

 Support in the Proposal Process